Hauh4444/WIS-Accuracy-Data-Analytics/README.md

 2. **Database Loading**:
    - **Primary Method - Job Number Input**: Enter a Job Number to automatically connect to `C:\WISDOM\JOBS\{job_number}\11355\{job_number}.MDB`
    - **Fallback Method - File Browser**: If Job Number fails, browse and select database file manually (supports `.mdb` and `.accdb` files)
+3. **Store Data Loading**: Store information (name, address, inventory datetime) is automatically loaded from the WISE database
-3. **Employee Hours Input**: Enter work hours for each employee in the interactive interface
+4. **Employee Hours Input**: Enter work hours for each employee in the interactive interface with UPH calculations
-4. **Data Processing**: Employee and team data is loaded, validated, and processed
+5. **Data Processing**: Employee, team, and store data is loaded, validated, and processed with discrepancy calculations
-5. **Report Generation**: Click "Print" to generate professional accuracy reports
+6. **Report Generation**: Click "Print" to generate professional accuracy reports with store headers
-6. **PDF Output**: Reports are generated as PDF and opened in browser for printing
+7. **PDF Output**: Reports are generated as PDF and opened in browser for printing

 ### Building Standalone Executable